Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

 Looking at the decisions the algorithm takes at \reflin{asg-max}, we can reconstruct a prefix of the decisions of a CD.
-By letting the precision approach $0$, we can show that there is indeed a complete CD yielding the same value. \end{proofsketch} \IfExtendedVersion{ The full proof can be found in \refapx{algo-correctness}. }{ The full proof can be found in the extended version~\cite{extended-version} of this paper. }
+By letting the precision approach $0$, we can show that there is indeed a complete CD yielding the same value. \end{proofsketch} The full proof can be found in the Appendix.

 \refalg{opt-reach} generalises an approach from a previous paper about time-bounded reachability~\cite{BaierHKH05} using results by Kwiatkowska et al.~\cite{KwiatkowskaNP06}.
 Its correctness also proves that deterministic counting schedulers suffice to obtain optimal values, because the algorithm implicitly computes such a scheduler.